 It is difficult to find something that’s posted in/on the Internet without agenda.
 I’ll try not to lie.
 I want you to go out and learn how to learn.
 How to filter the noise.
 How to know when you don’t know.
 I am not teaching these things, they are milestones on your way to finding the reset buttons in your life.

 All I can share is what got me excited about learning to learn and to carve through the noise to find the pure notes of relevant research.

-I listen to a security related podcast every week.
+I listen to a security-related podcast every week.
 By Steve Gibson.
 Called “Security Now”.
 If you are in IT or a geek like me you’ll find it wonderful.
-Regardless, what happened out of the blue one day was; Steve did a health related podcast about vitamin D. Why?
+Regardless, what happened out of the blue one day was; Steve did a health-related podcast about vitamin D. Why?
 I didn’t care, I got to listen to a very capable explainer explain all about vitamin D. He consistently applies significant time and energy to each topic he presents on the podcast, this health episode was no different.
-He even presented data he had collected from his own blood tests and experiments in sunbathing to collect vitiam D.
+He even presented data he had collected from his own blood tests and experiments in sunbathing to collect vitamin D.